twbs/bootstrap/site/content/docs/5.1/layout/columns.md

 ### Offsetting columns

 You can offset grid columns in two ways: our responsive `.offset-` grid classes and our [margin utilities]({{< docsref "/utilities/spacing" >}}).
-Grid classes are sized to match columns while margins are more useful for quick layouts where the width of the offset is variable.
+Grid classes are sized to match columns, while margins are more useful for quick layouts where the width of the offset is variable.

 #### Offset classes